Uhuru (album)

-Uhuru is a bootleg version of the album Welcome Home (1975) by British Afro rock band Osibisa, released without authorisation in 1992 by Soundwings Records (MC-102.1076-2) and distributed by Serenade S.A., Barcelona, Spain.
-The CD duplicates the Welcome Home album (in poorer fidelity) with the addition of one track from an Osibisa's live video.
+Uhuru is a compilation version of the album Welcome Home (1975) by British Afro rock band Osibisa, released in 1992 by Soundwings Records (MC-102.1076-2) and distributed by Serenade S.A., Barcelona, Spain.
+The CD duplicates the Welcome Home album (in unmastered fidelity) with the addition of one track from an Osibisa live video.

 Track listing

 All songs written by Teddy Osei, Mac Tontoh and Sol Amarfio, except The Dawn written by Teddy Osei and Sol Amarfio.